 Basic earnings (loss) per share is calculated using the weighted-average number of shares outstanding during the year.
 The diluted earnings (loss) per share reflects the potential dilution of common share equivalents, such as outstanding stock options and warrants, in the weighted average number of common shares outstanding during the period, if dilutive.
-As at December 31, 2021, the Company had 2,965,000 (2020 - 1,500,000) potentially dilutive shares relating to outstanding stock options.
+As at 31 December 2022, the Company had 3,465,000 (2021 - 2,965,000) potentially dilutive shares relating to outstanding stock options and outstanding warrants.